A Practical Guide to Composting in a Small Apartment

 For those with limited outdoor space, there are various systems available that will fit on a balcony, or you can also opt for an indoor worm farm, which will turn your food scraps into compost.

-The second most important thing to consider is: how will you be collecting your scraps?
-A lot of people add their scraps to their general waste bin with the good intention of composting it however, time passes and it ends up in landfill.
-To avoid this problem, you’ll want to invest in a separate good quality compost bin like Seed & Sprout’s Mini Compost Bin.
+The second most important thing to consider is how you’ll collect your scraps?
+A lot of people add their scraps to their general waste bin with the intention of composting them; however, time passes and they end up in landfill.
+To avoid this problem, you’ll want to invest in a separate good quality compost bin like Seed & Sprout’s Kitchen Compost Bin.

-Now you’re acquainted with the basics of composting, here are Gater’s top tips for turning your little apartment into a valuable composting system you’ll actually want to use - and keep.
+Now you’re acquainted with the basics of composting, here are Gater’s top tips for creating a composting system in your apartment that you’ll actually want to use – and stick with.

 1. Look at your food waste

-It's worth looking at your food waste in general before starting your composting journey.
+It's worth analysing your food waste in general before starting your composting journey.
 Are you throwing away veggie or fruit scraps that you could either save later for a stock, or actually eat?
 Many of us throw away cauliflower leaves and broccoli stalks that are completely edible.

-There are so many great recipes online for using up your leftovers, so get creative and then add any that you can't use into your compost.
+There are so many great recipes online for using up leftovers, so get creative, then compost anything you can’t use.

 2. Collect your food scraps